Barbell Row Benefits & Points of Performance

 Having a strong back translates to a ton of functional movements, but it generally means you can pick heavy things up off the floor — an extremely useful skill.
 There are two main ways to do this: a deadlift or a row.
 Everyone loves to deadlift, but chances are you’re not doing enough rowing.

-Add Bent-Over Rows to Your Back Workouts for Serious Size
+Add Barbell Rows to Your Back Workouts for Serious Size

 Deadlifts and clean pulls involve standing a weight up from the floor to your hips.
 The compound nature of this movement makes for a back like a bulldozer, but it also recruits your legs (particularly your hamstrings) and posterior chain.
 To further isolate your back and net some serious muscle hypertrophy, you need to row.

 Two pulling variations act specifically on your back musculature: vertical pulling, like lat pulldowns or pull ups, and horizontal pulling—rows.
 Vertical pulling is often pretty lat dominant, while rowing can target different muscle groups in your mid and upper back like your rear delts and rhomboids.

 There are a few different methods for rowing, but only one allows you to pull real weight.
 You can row on a machine, which has a cap to the available resistance.
 You can do horizontal ring rows, which are difficult to load heavily.
 Or you can throw stacks on a barbell and challenge your back to grow with barbell bent-over rows.

 Unfortunately, barbell rowing is easy for athletes to mess up with their egos.
 If the weight is too heavy, it can mutate into a weird kipping upright row which won’t hit the mid-back muscles you’re aiming to grow.
 We thought it was a good idea to outline proper bent-over rowing form to help keep your reps honest.

 Barbell rows should be a staple part of your training if you want a back spread like Kai Greene.
 (You won’t get it, but you can dream and do your rows anyway.)